 If you want to find well-priced, well-used items in the Falls, you can’t do better than Victoria Ave.
 Truthfully, you’d be hard pressed to find antiques anywhere but Victoria; it’s pretty much the city’s antiques district—in fact, every place on this list, save for one in Chippewa, is on or near Victoria.
 Thankfully, the variety and quality is truly top-tier.
 Niagara Falls has a wonderful history of kitsch, and many of these antique shops leverage that in their style and contents, without overpricing the goods.

-The best part about Carm’s store is her personality.
+The best part about this place, formerly known as Crazy Carm’s, is Carm’s own personality.
 The worst part: the hours.
 What are her store’s hours, you ask?
 That’s an excellent question!
 The place is barely even on Google Maps.
-We love Carm, but she lives up to her moniker: she’s a little zany and very creative; she dresses her window displays with beautiful furniture assemblies; she’ll talk your head off if you ask a question; and she runs her store by her own free-spirited rules.
+We love Carm, but she lives up to her old moniker: she’s a little zany and very creative; she dresses her window displays with beautiful furniture assemblies; she’ll talk your head off if you ask a question; and she runs her store by her own free-spirited rules.
 Honestly, it’s a refreshing place.
 Plus, when it comes to her stock, she’s got a keen eye for quality-condition antiques and sets her prices quite fairly.
 If the door happens to be open when you’re passing by, it’s definitely worth popping in.

 Self-described as “Niagara most interesting store,” Old Emporium is a memorial to a bygone Niagara Falls, the kind synonymous with daredevil feats, pop-culture kitsch, Harley Davidsons and shlock tourist attractions.
 (Okay, maybe it’s not all “bygone” exactly, but there’s less of that stuff in the 21st century.)
 Today the Old Emporium is basically an overstuffed pawn shop wrapped in an Evel Knievel mural: a little musty, a little dated, but very friendly and with some authentic quirky gems.
 Pop culture nerds would have a blast sorting through the old toys and frames, but antique hunters might have a harder time sifting through the disorganized piles to find something worthwhile.